List of Conan sketches: Andy Richter's Sports Blast

 Andy hosts what seems like a traditional sports show, but instead gives off the impression that he has no clue about sports and is very ill-prepared.
 Examples of this would be when he goes over the week's NFL games and picks the winners based on a real life matchup, (Redskins vs. Cowboys, he picks the Cowboys because he's seen enough western movies to know how it turns out.) and the Clip of the Week in which he shows a clip that has nothing to do with sports.
 He also lists some recent scores, but excludes not only the teams involved but the specific sports and leagues.
 He also takes questions from viewers who criticize his ignorance, and answers them with only "Good question, [viewer's name]."
 Richter is also very repetitive in this sketch, as in this introduction: "Welcome to Andy Richter's Sports Blast.
 I'm Andy Richter, and this is Sports Blast!"
-A version during the 2020 coronavirus pandemic which ended or postponed most sports seasons showed him airing pictures of empty stadiums with wildly inaccurate names, as well as referees with funny descriptions like "I'll wait" or "I am a tree", and virtually tossing balls back and forth with Conan (via video chat), one hitting Andy in the face.
+A version aired in 2020 during the coronavirus pandemic which ended or postponed most sports seasons showed him airing pictures of empty stadiums with wildly inaccurate names, as well as referees with funny descriptions like "I'll wait" or "I am a tree", and virtually tossing balls back and forth with Conan (via video chat), one hitting Andy in the face.